Become A Friend of Patronato

 Includes Concert Friend benefits plus:

 • Private Tour for up to 6 people including Behind the Scenes Tour of the Baptistry and Choir Loft.
-These Tours are led by the Executive Director or Development Director.
+These tours are led by members of our Staff or Docent Team.
 Tour date/time coordinated to meet your availability.

 Includes all Basic and Supporting Friend benefits plus:

-• An invitation to attend Patronato’s Kino Circle Celebration, held at the Arizona Inn in the Spring, recognizing our most loyal and generous donors giving cumulative philanthropic gifts of $1,000 each fiscal year
+• An invitation to attend Patronato’s annual Kino Circle Celebration recognizing our most loyal and generous donors giving cumulative philanthropic gifts of $1,000 or more each fiscal year

 • Private Behind-the-Scenes Tour for up to 6 people including the opportunity to meet with conservators working onsite.
 Tour date/time coordinated to meet your availability.